damianpolak/sudoku-click2/README.md

 ## Features to do:
 - ~~Set default selected field when continue game~~
+- Don't select animations when put number (only background)
 - Create modal banner with animation for start, end, win, lose, restart messages
 - Create tip feature
 - Change back to undo and add number of history saved